When levies apply

 Annual

-Annual returns and payments are for seed ginger supplied to other ginger producers in a financial year, or where we have approved your application to lodge and pay once a year.
+Annual returns and payments are for seed ginger sold by the levy payer to a business purchaser in a financial year, or where we have approved your application to lodge and pay once a year.

 Return and payment must be received by:

-Example: For seed ginger supplied to other ginger producers in a financial year, or where we have approved your application to lodge and pay annually, the return and payment must be received by 31 August in the next financial year.
+For seed ginger sold by the levy payer in a financial year or where we have approved your application to lodge and pay annually, the return and payment must be received by 31 August in the next financial year.

 Late payment penalties apply